CyberHamsterWheel/whisperthoughts-infra/README.md

 ## :hammer_and_wrench: Key Configurations
 ### Dynamic Load Balancing Visibility
 The Flask application utilizes the Kubernetes **Downward API** to display the specific Pod ID in the browser.
-This provides a visual confirmation of Traefik's RoundRobin load balancing between the 2 replicas.
+This provides a visual confirmation of Traefik's load balancing between the 2 replicas.
 ```
 pod_name = os.getenv('MY_POD_NAME', 'Local-Machine')
 ```